 By visualizing different paths you might take, you might find a course of action you hadn’t considered before, or decide to merge paths to optimize your results.

-Visualizing your decision making process can also alleviate uncertainties and help you clarify your position.
+Visualizing your decision-making process can also alleviate uncertainties and help you clarify your position, like in this decision tree example below.

 Decision trees force you to apply a methodical and strategic approach to your decisions, rather than going with your gut or acting on impulse.